neemoh/ATAR/README.md

 approximation deviates considerably from the original mesh.
 To check how the generated compound object looks like, you can either open the generated
 <filename>_hacd.obj in blender or set the show_compound_mesh boolean to
-tru in the constructor of SimObject.
+true in the constructor of SimObject.

 ##### Creating mesh objects with Blender:
 You can use blender to create mesh objects.
 When the object is ready, follow